 Infrastructure as a service (IaaS) is an instant computing infrastructure, provisioned and managed over the internet.
 It helps you avoid the expense and complexity of buying and managing your own physical servers and other data center infrastructure.
 In other words, if you’re prepared to buy the engine and build the car around it, the IaaS model may be for you.

-In the scenario of platform as a service (PaaS), a cloud provider merely supplies the hardware and it’s traditional software via the cloud, the solution is likely to resemble its original, on-premise architecture and functionality.
+In the scenario of platform as a service (PaaS), a cloud provider merely supplies the hardware and its traditional software via the cloud; the solution is likely to resemble its original, on-premise architecture and functionality.
 Many vendors offer a modern data warehouse that was originally designed and deployed for on-premises environments.
-One such technology is Amazon’s Redshift.
+One such technology is Amazon Redshift.
 Amazon acquired rights to ParAccel, named it Redshift, and hosted it in the AWS cloud environment.
 Redshift is a highly successful modern data warehouse service.
-It is easy in AWS to instantiate a Redshift cluster, but that’s where it ends.
-It still requires you to complete all of the administrative tasks.
+It is easy in AWS to instantiate a Redshift cluster, but then you need to complete all of the administrative tasks.

-You have to reclaim space after rows are deleted or updated (the process of vacuuming in Redshift), manage capacity planning, provisioning compute and storage nodes, determine your distribution keys, all of the things that you had to do with ParAccel or with any traditional architecture, you have to do with Redshift.
+You have to reclaim space after rows are deleted or updated (the process of vacuuming in Redshift), manage capacity planning, provisioning compute and storage nodes, determine your distribution keys, etc. All of the things you had to do with ParAccel (or with any traditional architecture), you have to do with Redshift.

 Alternatively, any data warehouse solution built for the cloud using a true software as a solution (SaaS) data warehouse architecture allows for the cloud provider to include all hardware and software as part of its service as well as aspects of managing the hardware and software.
 One such technology, which requires no management and features separate compute, storage, and cloud services that can scale and change independently, is Snowflake.
 It differentiates itself from IaaS and PaaS cloud data warehouses because it was built from the ground up on cloud architecture.

 All administrative tasks, tuning, patching, and management of the environment falls on the vendor.
 In lieu of the architecture we have seen with IaaS and PaaS solutions in the market today, Snowflake has a new architecture called a multi-clustered shared data that essentially makes the administrative headache of maintaining solutions go away.
 However, that doesn’t mean it’s the absolute right choice for your organization – that’s where an experienced consulting partner like 2nd Watch comes in.